CUSTIS-public/EFCore.DbComments/README.md

 Add comment for objects (table, column) from code to database.
 You can use it with xml comment summary or Description clr attr.

-# Using comments from the XmlDoc
+# Using comments from XmlDoc

 ```csharp
 /// <summary>User</summary>